What is crypto regulation?

 Crypto regulation in Europe

-The European Union is nearing the last stages of finalising the Markets in Crypto-Assets Regulation, also known as MiCA.
-MiCA is an EU-wide, cross-jurisdictional regulatory framework for digital assets expected to be passed by the European parliament in 2023 and to go into effect in 2024.
+The Markets in Crypto-Assets Regulation, also known as MiCAR, is an EU-wide, cross-jurisdictional regulatory framework for digital assets that was passed by the European Parliament in 2023.
+The official implementation date was on December 30, 2024.

 Virtual Asset Service Provider (VASP)

 Currently, most European countries advise crypto companies to register as a virtual asset service provider (VASP) with the local regulator.
-Registering as a VASP with a country’s regulator means that a crypto company has a validly and locally recognised Anti-Money Laundering (AML) framework which is registered with the local authorities.
+Registering as a VASP with a country’s regulator means that a crypto company has a valid and locally recognised Anti-Money Laundering (AML) framework, which is registered with the local authorities.
 This registration also allows crypto companies to directly market their services in that country.

 In Europe, VASP registrations are not transferable between countries, meaning that in order to be fully recognised as a crypto business, a company has to repeat the review and inspection process anew in each jurisdiction that provides such a registration.
 The time between applying and receiving a registration can take a few years, underlining that being a fully regulated crypto company takes a lot of effort, determination, and patience